Doggo1/GIForJIF/index.md

 <ul>
   <li>About Russia</li>
   <li>History and Culture of Russia</li>
-  <li>Frequently asked questions</li>
+  <li>Frequently asked Questions</li>
 </ul>
 <hr>
-<p> In the About Russia section, you will learn all you need to know about the people and the sites.
-Then, in the History and Culture area, a brief history of Russia is provided, as well as all of their traditions and superstitions!
-The frequently asked questions section will hopefully answer any queries you have about Russia or its lanugage.</p>
+<p> In the 'About Russia' section, you will learn all you need to know about the people and the sights.
+Then, in the 'History and Culture' area, a brief history of Russia is provided, as well as all of their traditions and superstitions!
+The 'Frequently asked Questions' section will hopefully answer any queries you have about Russia or its lanugage.</p>
 <hr>

 <h3>Interesting Russian Site Links</h3>